-2.2 Italian Grocery Retail Cooperatives: Coop Italia
+Italian Grocery Retail Cooperatives: Coop Italia

 More than a hundred consumer cooperatives operate in the Italian supermarket industry.
-These firms are mostly based in the Central and Northern regions, and vary in size from small cooperatives operating with a single grocery store, to large groups with hundreds of stores.
-Each of these cooperatives is a distinct legal entity, but they all operate under close strategic coordination.
-The coordination happens through two organizations: Ancc-Coop - the governing body of consumer cooperatives-and Coop Italia -an association responsible for contracting with manufacturers, marketing, and private label strategy.
+These firms are mostly based in the Central and Northern regions and vary in size from small cooperatives operating with a single grocery store to large chains with hundreds of stores.
+Each of these cooperatives is a distinct legal entity, but all operate under close strategic coordination.
+The coordination happens through two organizations: Ancc-Coop - the governing body of consumer cooperatives-and Coop Italia -an association responsible for contracting with manufacturers, marketing, and developing private label strategies.11

-All cooperatives affiliated to Coop Italia use the same Coop brand for their stores (possibly with small modifications by store format, e.g., "IperCoop" for superstores).
-Although there is no explicit agreement assigning each market to a different cooperative in the Coop system, these cooperatives never compete in the same market.
-Given the close links between cooperatives, and the coordination role of Coop Italia, we consider them as one economic agent and refer to them as Coop in what follows.
+All cooperatives affiliated with Coop Italia use the same Coop brand for their stores (possibly with small modifications by store format, e.g., "IperCoop" for superstores).
+Although there is no explicit agreement assigning geographical zones to each cooperative in the Coop system, these cooperatives never compete in the same market.12 Given the close